Optimization Techniques for Unsupervised Complex Table Reasoning via Self-Training Framework: Introduction

-However, the above methods are based on the assumption that sufficient training data is available, which is not always true. \lee{In the absence of human-annotated data, these methods will be significantly restricted and suffer intolerable performance degradation.
-Additionally, Chemmengath et al. \cite{chemmengath2021topic} find that the model's performance drops dramatically when samples are from topics not seen in the training stage.
-Their results are shown in Figure \ref{performance drop}. } To emancipate the limitations of the above assumptions and make the setting of tabular reasoning more in conformity with the actual scenarios, the unsupervised complex tabular reasoning setting has been proposed, which means reasoning on tables or a hybrid of tables and related text using complex logic with no manually annotated data available. \lee{ These methods can be generally divided into two optimization directions: (1) Methods based on pre-training process reconstruction.
+\IEEEpubidadjcol However, the aforementioned methods are based on the assumption that adequate training data is available, which may not always be true.
+When human-annotated data is insufficient, these approaches might suffer considerable limitations and experience substantial performance deterioration.
+Additionally, Chemmengath et al. \cite{chemmengath2021topic} observe a significant decrease in the model's performance when encountering samples from topics not covered during the training stage.
+As demonstrated in Figure \ref{performance drop}, the model's performance declines markedly when exposed to previously unseen topics.
+To emancipate the limitations of the above assumptions and make the setting of tabular reasoning more in conformity with the actual scenarios, the unsupervised complex tabular reasoning setting has been proposed, which means reasoning on tables or a hybrid of tables and related text using complex logic with no manually annotated data available.
+These methods can be generally divided into two optimization directions: (1) Methods based on pre-training process reconstruction.
 These methods are designed as data-augmentation techniques with limited unsupervised performance.
-In addition, they always require a large pre-training corpus.} Yu et al. \cite{yu2020grappa} pre-train the model on a large amount of question-SQL pairs, and Liu et al. \cite{liu2021tapex} show that synthetic SQL queries can provide a better model initialization. \lee{(2) Methods based on synthesizing human-like data through heuristics or data-to-text.
-Eisenschlos et al. \cite{eisenschlos2020understanding} generate claims using context-free grammar (CFG) templates and counterfactual heuristics.} Recently, Pan et al. \cite{pan2020unsupervised} propose an unsupervised learning framework named MQA-QG.
-MQA-QG generates multi-hop questions for both the tabular and textual data, which is the most relevant work to us.
+In addition, they always require a large pre-training corpus.
+Yu et al. \cite{yu2020grappa} pre-train the model on a large amount of question-SQL pairs, and Liu et al. \cite{liu2021tapex} show that synthetic SQL queries can provide a better model initialization.
+(2) Methods based on synthesizing human-like data through heuristics or data-to-text models.
+Eisenschlos et al. \cite{eisenschlos2020understanding} generate claims using context-free grammar (CFG) templates and counterfactual heuristics.
+Recently, Pan et al. \cite{pan2020unsupervised} propose an unsupervised learning framework named MQA-QG.
+MQA-QG generates multi-hop questions for both the tabular and textual data, which is the most relevant work in this tendency.